-- Successful completion of all core requirements, an area of concentration, and the project or thesis, - A completed application for degree candidacy conveyed to the Office of Records, - 3.
-Payment in full of all tuition, fees, and other financial obligations owed to the university, including a degree processing fee, - All requirements completed within eight years from the time of initial enrollment,
+- Successful completion of all core requirements, an area of concentration, and the project or thesis, - A completed application for degree candidacy conveyed to the Office of Records, - Payment in full of all tuition, fees, and other financial obligations owed to the university, including a degree processing fee, - All requirements completed within eight years from the time of initial enrollment, - All courses must be completed with a grade of B- or better.
+Grades of B- or lower may be repeated for grade improvement, - 6.
+Completion of the Personal Therapy Requirement,